 Birds have lived for millions of years and will most likely find a way to survive whether we change anything or not.

 They don’t care if rising sea water floods coastal cities.
 They don’t care if our agriculture dies from high temperatures.
-They don’t care about our economy.
+And they don’t care about our economy.

 Birds will find a way to survive.
 They know how to find food, migrate, and make more birds.

 I wrote this article for us.